-You should ensure that you are familiar with the MRCP(UK) examination regulations available at www.mrcpuk.org
+You should ensure that you are familiar with the MRCP(UK) examination regulations available at mrcpuk.org

-You should note that it is an offence to seek to gain prior knowledge of the clinical cases or scenarios used in the Examination.
-Be aware that any attempt to visit the hospital or examination centre (including as part of a training course) at which you have been allocated a place to sit PACES, after being notified of that placement, will be regarded as an act of suspected misconduct and be investigated accordingly.
-If misconduct is proved the details of the case will be passed to the relevant regulatory body (i.e. the General Medical Council) and for candidates in a UK training programme, the individual responsible for overseeing their training.
-Results for the examination under investigation, and in serious cases any previous attempts, may be annulled/withheld and you may be barred from entry for a specified period.
+It is an offence to seek to gain prior knowledge of the clinical cases or scenarios used in the examination.
+Any attempt to visit the hospital or examination centre (including as part of a training course) at which you have been allocated a place, after being notified of that placement, will be regarded as an act of suspected misconduct and be investigated accordingly.
+If misconduct is proved the details of the case will be passed to the relevant regulatory body (i.e., the General Medical Council) and if you are in a UK training programme, the individual responsible for overseeing your training.
+Results for the examinations under investigation, and in serious cases any previous attempts, may be annulled/withheld and you may be barred from entry for a specified period.

-Dress codes and Infection Control
+Dress codes and infection control

 - Dress and appearance are an important aspect of professionalism.
 Your fingernails should be short and clean.
 You should dress in a smart and conservative manner, and in accordance with any dress code in force at the hospital in which the examination is being run. - You must come prepared to meet any local dress code or infection control requirements.
 Failure to comply will mean that you cannot sit the examination and, in these circumstances, you will not be eligible for a refund. - Infection control policies vary from centre to centre.
 At examination centres in the UK, you are usually required to wear a short-sleeved shirt or blouse (or be prepared to roll up your sleeves), with no neck-tie, false nails, wrist-watch or wrist jewellery (a plain wedding ring is usually acceptable). - Hand-washing facilities or alcohol gel are provided at each examination centre.
-You must make appropriate use of them to comply with standard infection control requirements and, if you cannot locate the hand-washing facilities, you should ask your examiners. - Remember that you will be required to examine patients so avoid wearing garments that are either tight or restrictive, or excessively flowing or anything that makes it more difficult for you to carry out a physical examination satisfactorily. - Remember also that at stations 2, 4 and 5 you will be expected to communicate with the patient or surrogate, so be aware of anything that might make it more difficult for you to demonstrate empathy and understanding eg facial veil or dark glasses.
+You must make appropriate use of them to comply with standard infection control requirements and, if you cannot locate the hand- washing facilities, you should ask your examiners.

+- Remember that you will be required to examine patients so avoid wearing garments that are either tight or restrictive, or excessively flowing or anything that makes it more difficult for you to carry out a physical examination satisfactorily. - Remember also that you will be expected to communicate with the patient or surrogate, so be aware of anything that might make it more difficult for you to demonstrate empathy and understanding eg facial veil or dark glasses.
 If you do not clearly demonstrate these abilities, examiners will mark the corresponding skills as unsatisfactory.